HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 ### Indexes and Documents

 First let's recap how Elasticsearch organizes data.
 The basic element in Elasticsearch is called a *Document*.
-You can think of it as a single event being logged, proccessed and organized through Elasticsearch.
-They are still organized in Types whic are grouped in Indexes.
+You can think of it as a single event being logged, processed and organised through Elasticsearch.
+They are still organised in Types which are grouped in Indexes.
 [Types however have been deprecated](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-concepts.html#_type) in Elasticsearch 6 (at the time of writing version 7 is current) which currently results in each Index only being allowed a single Type.
 Indexes on the other hand is a collection of similar documents where you can have as many Indexes as you want.
 You will need those to insert and query documents.

 ### Local Elasticsearch